KazKozDev/LLMFlow/README.md

    - LLM (handle_casual_conversation) generates a natural response using context and history.
 7. **Response Storage**: Agent's response is saved in ConversationMemory.
 8. **Output**: Response is displayed to the user.

-### Use Cases

-- **Chatbots**: Build conversational bots for platforms like Telegram or Discord with real-time data access.
-- **Automation**: Automate tasks like news monitoring, weather updates, or currency conversions.
-- **Education**: Use as a teaching tool for AI, NLP, or API integration courses.
-- **Research**: Collect and analyze data (e.g., news trends, weather patterns) with minimal setup.
-- **Local Assistants**: Create privacy-focused, offline AI assistants for personal or enterprise use.
-- **Prototyping**: Rapidly develop and test new AI-driven features or tools.

 ### Contributing